tyronechen/SARS-CoV-2/case_study_3.md

 ## 3.4 Data

-The lipidome, metabolome, proteome and transcriptome data have 100 matched samples and an arbitrary number of features.
+The metabolome, proteome and transcriptome data have 100 matched samples and an arbitrary number of features.

 # 4 Input data